-SFAS 159, "Fair Value Option for Financial Assets and Financial Liabilities - Including an amendment of Financial Accounting Standard Board Statement No. 115," permits entities to measure many financial assets and financial liabilities at fair value.
+SFAS 159, "The Fair Value Option for Financial Assets and Financial Liabilities - Including an amendment of FASB Statement No. 115" permits entities to choose to measure many financial assets and financial liabilities at fair value.
 Unrealized gains and losses on items for which the fair value option has been elected would be reported in net income.
-SFAS 159 also establishes presentation and disclosure requirements designed to draw comparisons between the different measurements attributes the company elects for similar types of assets and liabilities.
+SFAS 159 also establishes presentation and disclosure requirements designed to draw comparisons between the different measurement attributes the company elects for similar types of assets and liabilities.
 SFAS 159 is effective for fiscal years beginning after November 15, 2007.
-We are currently evaluating the impact that the adoption of SFAS 159 will have on our financial position.
+We are currently evaluating this statement and have not yet determined the impact of such on our financial position.